• Skip to primary navigation

 How long will these oatmeal chocolate chip cookies keep fresh?

-These cookies will keep for up to 4 days in an air-tight container or up to 4 months in the freezer.
+These cookies will keep fresh for up to 4 days in an air-tight container or up to 4 months in the freezer.

-a gluten free oatmeal chocolate chip cookie on a white plate.
+A gluten free oatmeal chocolate chip cookie on a white plate.

-gluten free chocolate chip cookies on a wire rack.
+Gluten free chocolate chip cookies on a wire rack.

 Gluten Free Oatmeal Chocolate Chip Cookies